4U6U57/cmps011-pt.s17-grading/pa2/RUBRIC.md

 email, to give us context on your submission.
 We will not accept any other emails, the only exception being if you did not receive a grade report email and think you should have.

+## Academic Honesty Policy

+Effective pa2, all submissions are analyzed to detect plagiarism.
+These results are screened by one of the teaching staff, and then submitted to us graders to notify the individuals (and give them a 0 on the assignment).
+If your submission has been flagged as such, you **must** address all issues pertaining to this with the instructor directly during their office hours, not the graders or teaching staff during scheduled sections.
+Once flagged, only the instructor may modify a submission.
+Note that, although you may have received a 0 on this assignment, this is not a formal charge of Academic Dishonesty (which results in letters to your provost, campus judicial proceedings, etc).

 ## Grade Review